ARBHARADWAJ/chatBot__for_ME/README.md

-Here is the summary of the application, just as you asked for.

 ### **A Quick Introduction**

 This application is a smart, modern AI chatbot built for you.
 It’s designed to have natural, flowing conversations, moving far beyond the simple chatbots we are used to.